kaviyadass/assigment/README.md

    git clone https://github.com/kaviyadass/assigment.git
 - Make sure you have PostgreSQL installed and create a database.
 - Configure the database connection in application.properties.
-- Run the application using Spring Boot or your favorite IDE.
+- Run the application using Spring Boot or your favorite IDE on local server **9090** .